What Is Tension-Type Headache?

 Amitriptyline (10-75 mg/day) is the first-choice drug in the prevention of chronic tension-type headache.
 Its mechanism involves modulation of descending inhibitory pain pathways (serotonin and norepinephrine), a central analgesic effect independent of the antidepressant effect, and improvement in sleep quality.
 The effective dose is usually lower than the antidepressant dose.

 Other preventive options include mirtazapine, venlafaxine, and tizanidine.
-Non-pharmacologic approaches such as electromyographic biofeedback, cognitive-behavioral therapy, and cervical physical therapy have evidence of efficacy and are recommended as part of multimodal treatment.
+Non-pharmacologic approaches such as electromyographic biofeedback, cognitive-behavioral therapy, and cervical physical therapy have evidence of efficacy and are recommended as part of a multimodal treatment plan.

 Acupuncture as Treatment

 Acupuncture is a complementary therapeutic option with growing evidence in tension-type headache.
-The Cochrane systematic review (Linde et al., 2016) concluded that acupuncture can be a useful complement to conventional treatment, particularly for patients seeking to reduce medication burden, with moderate quality of evidence.
+The Cochrane systematic review (Linde et al., 2016) concluded that acupuncture can be a useful adjunct to conventional treatment — particularly for patients looking to reduce their medication burden — with moderate-quality evidence.

 The proposed mechanisms are particularly relevant for tension-type headache: deactivation of myofascial trigger points in the pericranial muscles, reduction of central sensitization via activation of descending inhibitory pathways, release of endorphins, and modulation of muscle tone via the autonomic nervous system.

 Typical treatment involves 10-12 sessions over 5-8 weeks.
-The response is generally gradual, with progressive improvement in the frequency and intensity of episodes.
+The response is usually gradual, with progressive improvement in episode frequency and intensity.
 Acupuncture can be combined with preventive medications and physical therapy.

 Prognosis

-Episodic tension-type headache has a generally favorable prognosis.
+Episodic tension-type headache generally has a favorable prognosis.
 Most patients achieve adequate control with simple measures.
-The chronic form, although more challenging, also responds well to appropriate multimodal treatment.
+The chronic form, while more challenging, also responds well to appropriate multimodal treatment.

-Factors that influence prognosis include the duration of chronification, presence of psychiatric comorbidities (anxiety, depression), excessive use of analgesics, and untreated perpetuating factors (bruxism, inadequate posture, sleep disturbances).
-Addressing comorbidities and perpetuating factors is as important as treating the headache itself.
+Factors that shape prognosis include how long the headache has been chronic, psychiatric comorbidities (anxiety, depression), analgesic overuse, and untreated perpetuating factors (bruxism, poor posture, sleep disturbances).
+Addressing comorbidities and perpetuating factors is just as important as treating the headache itself.

 Myths and Facts